Electronic waste by country

 Electronic waste is a significant part of today's global, post-consumer waste stream.
 Efforts are being made to recycle and reduce this waste.

 Basel Convention

 The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal, usually known simply as the Basel Convention, is an international treaty that was designed to reduce the movements of hazardous waste between nations, and specifically to prevent transfer of hazardous waste from developed to less developed countries.

-Of the 172 parties to the Convention, Afghanistan, Haiti, and the United States have signed the Convention but have not yet ratified it.
+Of the 172 parties to the Convention, Haiti and the United States have signed the Convention but have not yet ratified it.

 Government regulation

 The United Nations Conference on Trade and Development (UNCTAD) tends to support the repair and recycling trade.
 Mining to produce the same metals, to meet demand for finished products in the west, also occurs in the same countries, and UNCTAD has recommended that restrictions against recycling exports be balanced against the environmental costs of recovering those materials from mining.
 Hard rock mining produces 45% of all toxins produced by all industries in the United States.

 Greenpeace contends that residue problems are so significant that the exports of all used electronics should be banned.